-Syphilis - This STD is switched on due to spirochetal bacterium, also known as Treponema pallidum, which propagates via sexual contact.
+Syphilis - This STD is switched on due to the spirochetal bacterium, also known as Treponema pallidum, which propagates via sexual contact.
 Having said that, there are several situations when they are passed on from a mom to her child, an illness referred to as congenital syphilis.
 This is a very contagious infection.
 This disease propagates in the wet, mucous-covered lining of the mouth or genitalia.

 There are three levels of syphilis:

-First Stage Of Syphilis Or The Progression of ulcer (which is referred to as a chancre): this chancre can infect somebody else if the man or woman comes in contact with that distinct area.
-To illustrate, if the ulcer is present in the mouth, kissing could cause the transmission of the bacteria in the other people.
+- First Stage Of Syphilis Or The Progression of ulcer (which is referred to as a chancre): this chancre can infect somebody else if the man or woman comes in contact with that distinct area.
+To illustrate, if the ulcer is present in the mouth, kissing could cause the transmission of the bacteria to the other people.

 Other STDs That Affect Women

 Chlamydia - This is also called Chlamydia trachomatis.
 This is the main causative substance of infectious blindness around the world.
 These are just like gonorrhea, in terms of their contagious nature and symptoms.
 Approximately four million females have problems with this infection in the United States alone.
-This bacterium is found in the cervix and urethra, and can also inhabit the throat or rectum.
+This bacterium is found in the cervix and urethra, and can also inhibit the throat or rectum.
 Nearly all of the affected girls, do not exhibit practically any symptoms, but a uterine cervix infection is regarded as the popular one.
 Even though some women can also experience vaginal discharge or abdominal pain.
-This illness also can lead to pre-mature births in expectant girls.
+This illness also can lead to premature births in expectant girls.
 In children, afflicted birth canals contribute to this sickness, which may play a role in major eye deterioration or pneumonia.

 Gonorrhea - This disorder is a result of bacterium known as Neisseria gonorrhoeae and is the second primary STI in the U .S.
-This disease sprouts substantially in the throat, eyes and rectum.
+This disease sprouts substantially in the throat, eyes, and rectum.
 It is found that over one million females are infected in the USA alone, out of which few tend to be vulnerable to Chlamydia.
 In nearly half of the stricken female’s population, generally, there are virtually no signs and symptoms identified at the start of this ailment.
 Manifestations, if discovered, include things like a burning sensation while urinating, frequent urination, a yellowish vaginal discharge, inflammation and swelling of the genitals.
 If this ailment is not dealt with, it may result in a serious pelvic infection with soreness of the ovaries and fallopian tubes.